 49. 'Tonking' is a method of removing excess oil from canvas by blotting with absorbent paper.

-It’s used to make changes to a painting by removing oil paint or to create a workable surface where paint has become too thick or the consistency is wrong and needs to be corrected.
+It's used to make changes to a painting by removing oil paint or to create a workable surface where paint has become to thick or the consistency is wrong and needs to be corrected.

 Oiling out effectively evens out the surface quality and saturates colors while bonding permanently to paint layers.

 51. 'Melgip' is the essential 19th-century medium, traditionally a mix of mastic, oil and lead.

 Melgip allows oil painters to create incredibly subtle gradations of optical colour.
 Essential for traditional oils, and great fun for contemporary painters.

 52. Imprimatura is the general term for what Turner made into a 'colour beginning', literally meaning 'first painting'.